sidharthkuruvila/sidharthkuruvila.github.io/_posts/2018-02-03-move-semantics-in-a-gc-language.md

 This can be done by introducing a new class ```Movable<T>``` that demonstrates semantics similar to RAII for variables using the close method instead of a destructor.

-Movable fields are a bit tricky, it would be possible to automatically rewrite the close method in a class with movable fields to close them when the object itself is closed, but there could be ordering issues.

 The c++ example can then be written as.

 ```kotlin
 fun resource_consumer(resource: Movable<Resource>){
    println("The resource will close on return");